 Without enzymes, food that we eat will not be digested or absorbed by our bodies.
 Instead, it will rot and cause us a myriad of health problems in addition to nutritional deficiency.
 Inside every cell in the body, enzymes are needed to convert food into energy that we need to do everything – walk, run, think, work and even to breathe or blink.
 Our bodies cannot survive without enzymes because we even need energy for basic survival when we are sleeping!

 Some people experience enzyme deficiency due to age, hereditary diseases and heavily processed foods, causing poor health: from tiredness and mental fog, to indigestion and poor appetite.
 A healthy diet with natural foods, such as pure honey, can introduce useful enzymes into our body.

 Most of the enzymes inside honey are produced by bees and added into the honey.
 There are usually more than 10 different enzymes inside honey and together, they make honey the sweet and nutritious superfood that we all know.

 Lovoury Honey, especially, has a high amount of natural enzymes, thanks to our healthy, well-cared bees, and our honey’s unadulterated and minimally processed state.
-Our honey is simply filtered to remove wax bits and bee parts, gently warmed to remove excess moisture, and bottled immediately.
+Our honey is simply filtered to remove wax bits and bee parts, and bottled immediately.
 Enzymes are heat-sensitive, so we also harvest our honey in the shade and store it in a cool place.

 Here are a few highly beneficial enzymes inside our honey :-